zdravkov/kendo-docs/web/grid/how-to/hide-detail-grid-when-datasource-is-empty.md

 description: Hide the detail grid and indicator when the DataSource returns empty array
 ---

+# Hide the detail grid and indicator when the DataSource returns empty array

 The following runnable sample demonstrates how to hide the detail grid and indicator when the parent dataSource returns an empty array.

+#### Example:

 ```html
             <div id="example">